SMS support that fits real life

 03

-Caregivers receive text-based support, check-ins, assessment prompts, resource guidance, and benefits eligibility screening.
+Caregivers receive text-based support, capacity-profile prompts, resource suggestions, and benefits pre-screening.

 04